maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Several remoting technologies have been deprecated with no direct replacement (Hessian, RMI, HTTP Invoker, JMS Invoker).

 `MimeMessageHelper` has been aligned with JavaMail 1.5+, not explicitly encoding attachment filenames by default anymore.

-For Kotlin:
-* Kotlin support has been upgraded to Kotlin 1.4 and is still compatible with Kotlin 1.3.
-* Kotlin Coroutines 1.4 (which requires Kotlin 1.4 or above) or above is now required.
-* For users of Kotlin scripting, notice that Kotlin 1.4 users should use `kotlin-scripting-jsr223` instead of `kotlin-scripting-jsr223-embeddable`.

 ### Core Container